 Funding for the roading activity is sourced from both private and public sources.
-Private funds are obtained via a subsidy from Waka Kotahi NZ Transport Agency, with the balance of public funding (up to 100%) coming via General Rates.
+Private funds are obtained via a subsidy from Waka Kotahi NZ Transport Agency, and are budgeted according to the Financial Assistance Rate (FAR) with the balance of public funding (up to 100%) coming via General Rates.